Robin Hood and Matthew Effects: Differential Privacy Has Disparate Impact on Synthetic Data: Experimental Evaluation

-Overall, our experiments provide an empirical demonstration that DP generative models do have different disparate effects on synthetic data.
-Analyzing the size of the classes and subgroups in the generated data, we consistently observe that PrivBayes exhibits a ``Robin Hood'' effect (i.e., reducing the gap between the majority and minority classes/subgroups), PATE-GAN a ``Matthew'' effect (increasing it), and DP-WGAN a mixed one.
+\descr{Disparate Effects.} Overall, our experiments provide an empirical demonstration that DP generative models {\em do} have different disparate effects on synthetic data.
+Analyzing the size of the classes and subgroups in the generated data, we consistently observe that PrivBayes reduces the gap between the majority and minority classes/subgroups (thus exhibiting a ``Robin Hood'' effect), PATE-GAN increases it (exhibiting a ``Matthew'' effect), and DP-WGAN has a mixed one.

-As for downstream classification tasks on data produced by generative models, however, there is an even bigger (or more variable) accuracy drop on minority classes and subgroups.
-We also see that higher privacy guarantees and more imbalanced datasets result in stronger disparate effects.
+\descr{Downstream Classification.} When performing classification tasks on data produced by generative models, one faces an even bigger (or more variable) accuracy drop on minority classes and subgroups.
+We also see that higher privacy guarantees and more imbalanced datasets result in more substantial disparate effects.
+For example, even though PATE-GAN displays better overall behavior than DP-WGAN, an imbalance of 0.1 prevents it from learning an entire class of the data even for low privacy settings.
+High privacy guarantees also result in PATE-GAN generating undesirable artifacts in the synthetic data in the form of a much stronger correlation between low correlated columns.

+\descr{Revisiting Our Research Questions.} Recall from Section~\ref{sec:intro} that our work aimed to answer three main research questions; we now summarize some concise answers.

+\descrit{RQ1: Do DP generative models generate data in similar classes and subgroups proportions to the real data?}\\ Not really.
+DP distorts the proportions, yielding Robin Hood vs Matthew effects depending on the DP generative model.

+\descrit{RQ2: Does training a classifier on DP synthetic data lead to the same disparate impact on accuracy as training a DP classifier on the real data?}\\ Overall, yes.
+Smaller classes/subgroups suffer more similarly to DP classifiers.
+However, we do not see the rich get richer, the poor get poorer; everybody gets poorer.
+Incidentally, sometimes synthetic classifiers are better than DP classifiers; studying this in detail is left to future work.

+\descrit{RQ3: Do different DP mechanisms for DP synthetic data behave similarly under different privacy and data imbalance levels?}\\ No, different DP generative models behave differently.
+For example, PATE-GAN performs better than DP-WGAN, with some very specific exceptions, while PrivBayes is the only one that manages to maintain the data utility for the multi-class tabular data Purchases.